laz824/travelPlannerCpp/README.md

 ### Shortest Route Calculation:

-- Here, a brute-force approach is used since several liquid substances are compared through their total distance of their routes.
+- Here, a brute-force approach is used and are compared through their total distance.

 - The route with the total distance that is shortest from the rest becomes the shortest route.